Frank-Lucas1304/Capstone/README.md

 # Capstone: Industrial Design/Manufacturing of a Gaming Device for Helping People with ADHD
-<div style="text-align: justify"> This was the capstone project of 6 mechanical engineering students at McGill University.
+<div style="text-align: right"> This was the capstone project of 6 mechanical engineering students at McGill University.
 For the purpose of the project, 3 students were responsible for designing the and creating games that could potentially benefit individuals with ADHD.
 This repository represents their cumulative work throughout the 2023-2024 year. </div>